Autonomous Verification Layer for AI-Driven Code Changes

 Verification and Reflection

-The agent proves the fix by comparing runtime behavior before and after the modification.
+The agent proves the fix by capturing a new trace and comparing it to the baseline.

-- Spot N+1 queries, unnecessary downstream calls, or latency regressions.
+- Spot N+1 queries, hidden side effects, or latency regressions before shipping.

 Regression Management

-- Create or refresh replay suites from the newest successful executions.
+- Create or refresh replay suites from the verified successful execution.

 - Keep tests aligned with real business behavior rather than synthetic assumptions.